AyanSul/Badkitty/README.md

 =========
 #### php version of p1encode use to generate and encode a powershell based metasploit payloads.

-Use to generate and encode a powershell based metasploit payloads.
+Use to generate and encode a powershell based metasploit payloads.- md5 hash cracker (still working at this method)-
+Brute forcing (coming soon)

 Writen by Ay@nSul